bkimcode/bkimcode.github.io/essays/SmartEssay.md

 ## Example of a Luser

-Even if you are well intentioned, if you put no effort into the question you are asking, people answering will put little to no effort in providing a answer.
+Even if you are well-intentioned, if you put no effort into the question you are asking, people answering will put little to no effort in providing a answer.
 An example can be seen on [this](https://stackoverflow.com/questions/73655156/hello-guys-please-i-need-some-help-from-someone) stackoverflow question where the user is asking:
 ```
 Question: hello guys, please i need some help from someone? [closed]